yeti-switch/doc/docs/en/yeti-ui.rst

     Force expire
         Force re-registration after **Expire** interval even is server set another value in response Retry delay *
-	Set the delay before sending a new REGISTER request to a registrar, when recieved error code or timeout occured.
+	Set the delay before sending a new REGISTER request to a registrar, when received error code or timeout occured.
     Max attempts
-	Maximum amount of attempts for sending a REGISTER request, when an error code recieved from a registrar or timeout occured.
+	Maximum amount of attempts for sending a REGISTER request, when an error code received from a registrar or timeout occured.
 In order to re-enable attempts of registration, you should disable the registration and then enable again.

 Equipment.
 Codec groups